Stack transformer blocks

 return x

-The _ in _, seq_length = input_ids.shape discards the batch dimension—we only need the sequence length to generate position indices.
+The _ in _, seq_length = input_ids.shape discards the batch dimension; only the sequence length is needed to generate position indices.
+The output is a [batch, seq_length, 768] tensor: one contextualized representation per token position, ready for the language model head to project into vocabulary logits.

-Next: Section 8 adds the language model head that projects these 768-dimensional hidden states to vocabulary logits.
+Next: Language model head adds the final projection layer that maps these 768-dimensional hidden states to vocabulary logits.